USS Nicholas (FFG-47): 2010s

 On 1 April 2010, Nicholas came under fire from Somali pirates while deployed in the waters off of East Africa near the coast of Kenya and Somalia conducting anti-piracy operations.
 Nicholas seized five pirates, sank their skiff, and captured a pirate mother ship.
 The pirates were tried in the U.S. and convicted of piracy, which carries a mandatory life sentence.

 Awards

 Nicholas has earned the Combat Action Ribbon, Southwest Asia Service Medal (with three bronze stars), Armed Forces Expeditionary Medal, the NATO Medal, Kuwait Liberation Medal (Saudi Arabia), Kuwait Liberation Medal (Kuwait), Armed Forces Service Medal, Sea Service Ribbon (with seven bronze stars), Meritorious Unit Commendation, a Coast Guard Meritorious Unit Commendation (with O for Law Enforcement), and six Battle Efficiency "E" awards as top ship in her squadron.

 Decommissioning

-On 10 March 2014, Commander Cory Blaser (Commanding Officer) of USS Nicholas FFG-47, decommissioned USS Nicholas at Naval Station Norfolk, Virginia 30 years to the date of commissioning on 10 March 1984.
+On 10 March 2014 Nicholas was decommissioned at Naval Station Norfolk, Virginia.

+On 28 February 2023, Nicholas was removed from the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania and began its journey to Brownsville, Texas, where it will be scrapped.